Gorilla at Large: Production

 Production for Gorilla at Large took place at Nu Pike Amusement Park in Long Beach, California.
 The crew had the use of the amusement park from midnight until morning for approximately a week.

 Although released through 20th Century Fox, the film was made by Leonard Goldstein's Panoramic Productions.
 The idea behind the deal that was made between the two companies was that Fox would focus and release primarily CinemaScope films, and Panoramic would be its supplier of flat widescreen ratio films.
-The only other 3-D productions released or produced by Fox until Ice Age: Dawn of the Dinosaurs in 2009 were the previous year's Inferno, with Robert Ryan and Rhonda Fleming, and 1960's September Storm, with Joanne Dru and Mark Stevens.
+The only other 3-D productions released or produced by Fox were the previous year's Inferno, with Robert Ryan and Rhonda Fleming, and 1960's September Storm, with Joanne Dru and Mark Stevens.
+After the latter, Fox had never produced and released another 3-D feature until both 2009 releases of Ice Age: Dawn of the Dinosaurs and James Cameron's Avatar.

 Rather than make different posters for the 2-D and 3-D release of this movie, only a flat (non 3-D) poster was made.
 Poster snipes with 3-D were furnished to use on the posters for theatres showing the 3-D version.
 This was common practice at the point that the film was released because fewer theaters were booking 3-D films in their stereoscopic form.

 Reception

 Bosley Crowther of The New York Times called Gorilla at Large a "straight scoop of melodramatic muck about murder and other odd distractions at an outdoor amusement park."

 TV Guide wrote "This often hilarious 3-D thriller stars Bancroft as a trapeze artist at an amusement park, where the top attraction is a ferocious gorilla".

 Cameron Mitchell recalled that he met Mel Brooks when both were dining at the Metro-Goldwyn-Mayer Commissary.
-Brooks told him that Gorilla at Large was his favorite film and asked him if he wanted to play a Jimmy Hoffa-type character in a movie for him that was the 1982 comedy My Favorite Year.
+Brooks (who married Anne Bancroft in 1964) told him that Gorilla at Large was his favorite film and asked him if he wanted to play a Jimmy Hoffa-type character in a movie for him that was the 1982 comedy My Favorite Year.